Turkey and Vegetable Stew

 3. Step 3:

 Peel the onion and carrot.
-Chop the onion, grate the carrot on a coarse grater (or you can also finely chop it).
-Rinse the bell pepper, cut off the stalk and extract the seeds.
-Rinse again with cold water, dry and do not cut coarsely.
-Add the chopped vegetables to the pan with the potatoes.
+Chop the onion and grate the carrot on the large holes of a box grater (or chop it finely).
+Rinse the bell pepper, cut off the stem, and remove the seeds.
+Rinse again with cold water, pat dry, and cut into medium pieces.
+Add the chopped vegetables to the skillet with the potatoes.

 4. Step 4:

-Wash the zucchini, cut the skin (it is not necessary to cut the skin from a young zucchini) and cut into large cubes.
-Add the sliced zucchini to the pan to the previously prepared vegetables.
+Wash the zucchini, peel it (you can leave the skin on a young one), and cut it into large cubes.
+Add the diced zucchini to the skillet with the other vegetables.

 5. Step 5:

-Wash and dry the turkey breast fillet with a paper towel.
-Cut the fillet into small pieces and add to the pan.
+Wash the turkey breast and pat it dry with a paper towel.
+Cut the fillet into small pieces and add it to the skillet.

 6. Step 6: